What If You Chose Investing 1000 Dollars in 2025?

 Bitcoin

-Bitcoin is the first and most well-known cryptocurrency and is often considered the benchmark for the entire market.
-It started 2025 at around $94,419.76 and closed at $87,508.83.
+Bitcoin is the first and most well-known cryptocurrency and is often considered the benchmark for the entire digital asset market.
+It opened 2025 at around $94,419.76 and closed the year at $87,508.83, reflecting a period of consolidation.

 Ethereum